ibm-cloud-docs/vpc/vpn-using.md

 To create a VPN gateway, follow these general steps:

-1. Make sure that the [network ACLs](/docs/vpc?topic=vpc-configuring-acls-vpn) are configured to allow VPN traffic to flow.
+1. Make sure that the [network ACLs](/docs/vpc?topic=vpc-configuring-acls-vpn) are configured to allow VPN traffic to flow between your on-premises network and IBM Cloud VPN gateway.
 1. Make sure that your peer device supports NAT traversal and that it is enabled on the peer device.
 For more information, see [Known issues for VPN gateways](/docs/vpc?topic=vpc-vpn-limitations).
 1. Review [planning considerations](/docs/vpc?topic=vpc-planning-considerations-vpn) and [create your VPN gateway](/docs/vpc?topic=vpc-vpn-create-gateway).
 1. [Create VPN connections](/docs/vpc?topic=vpc-vpn-adding-connections) to establish a connection between your VPN gateway and your on-premises network.